Skip to main content

 How Backyard Features and Add-Ons Can Explain the Price Difference

 Two pool quotes can look worlds apart depending on what’s included.
 Landscaping, lighting, decking, and outdoor features often add tens of thousands to the total cost.
-A built-in spa alone can add $10,000–$20,000, while waterfalls, slides, and fire features elevate the experience—but they’re rarely “free” add-ons.
+A built-in spa alone can add $10,000–$20,000, while waterfalls, slides, and fire features elevate the experience—but they’re rarely low-price add-ons.

 How Builder Quality and Warranties Influence Pool Pricing